 After admiring the mountains, it’s time to begin descending through the bush towards the falls.

-The path has some steps, including a couple of short sections of rocky uneven ones, but the majority is a well maintained dirt track.
-The path is narrow but there is no exposure or any slippery terrain, so it was so much easier than I was expecting.
+The dirt track is narrow at times, but there is no exposure or any slippery terrain, so it was so much easier than I was expecting.

-Once you are 700m in to the descent, the path begins zig zagging its way down which makes it even easier because it’s so gradual.
-The bush is relatively dense but you do get the odd open view to the stunning mountains beyond.
+The bush is relatively dense, but you do get the odd open view to the stunning mountains beyond.

 After quite a few switchbacks you’ll start to hear the rushing water signalling you have nearly made it to the cascades.

-At the 2km mark you’ll reach a signpost, you make a right for the cascades.
-The path on the left is signposted as Burra Korain Flat, that’s also the route to Victoria Falls.
+At the 2km mark you’ll reach a signpost and can turn right for the cascades, or left for the falls.
+The path on the left is signposted as Burra Korain Flat, but it’s also the route to Victoria Falls.

-The cascades are just 100m beyond the signpost.
+The Silver Cascades are just 100m beyond the signpost.
 There’s currently a bit of debris to climb over to reach them, which may or may not be moved in time.
 It’s easy to get over though.

-The cascades are gorgeous and we were lucky enough to visit after rain so they were running beautifully.
-So beautifully in fact that we thought they were Victoria Falls!
+The cascades are gorgeous and we were lucky enough to visit after rain, so they were running beautifully.
+They would be very much worth the steep walk down even if they were not so close to Victoria Falls.

-It’s so refreshing and because it’s a fairly steep walk in, you don’t get any of the crowds that would definitely visit if the pool was more accessible.
-We got it to ourselves which was a dream!
+It’s so refreshing and because it’s a fairly steep walk in, you don’t get the crowds that would definitely visit if the pool was more accessible.
+We’ve had it to ourselves every time which is a dream!

 Heading to Victoria Falls

-When you’re ready to move on to the falls, walk back to the junction and take the other path.
-You’ll then pick up a sign for the top of the falls which is worth the short diversion to see them.
+When you’re ready to move on to the falls, walk back to the junction and take the path heading straight on (it would have been left from the main track).
+You’ll then pick up a sign for the top of the falls, which is worth the short diversion to see.
 It’s just 150m between the top of the falls and the cascades.

 You can walk right to the edge of the falls and see the upper part of the waterfall, which is an impressive sight after rain.
-It’s an unfenced edge, but it’s good grippy rock so you can safely take a look.
+It’s an unfenced cliff edge, but it’s good grippy rock, so you can safely take a look.

 Back on the trail and 50m later you’ll come to a view of the top and bottom of the falls, which is slightly obscured by foliage, but still a good look at the whole waterfall.